sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ## Connecting to the database

 Connecting to the database is the first API call you should make and a prerequisite to using the rest of the API.
 You may see the word 'ledger' instead of 'database' in various places.
-It is the same thing.
-TODO: Confirm this.
-Is it really the same thing?
-Or just closely related?
+In Fireproof's context, these terms are used interchangeably - 'ledger' refers to the underlying data structure that provides the database capabilities.
 Connecting to the database is as simple as

 ```typescript
 const db : Database = fireproof('my-database');